 ► To connect to the SC300 with web browser:

 - 1 Set up Ethernet communications and connect the SC300 to the IP network.
-See Ethernet Communications on page 104. - 2 Open a web browser window.
+See Ethernet Communications on page 101. - 2 Open a web browser window.

-Recommended web browsers: Microsoft Internet Explorer 10 or late r, Mozilla Firefox 3.0 or later, Chrome V63 or later.
+Recommended web browsers: Microsoft Edge, Mozilla Firefox 3.0 or later, Chrome V63 or